microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 * drill holes to allow power and HDMI cables to pass through the back of the screen

 To make it easier, we recommend building a jig to position and build this part.

+## Decoration

+This is your cabinet, have fun decorating it!
+We used the https://arcade-stencils.glitch.me/ to generate stencils and drawing on our cabinets.